 I watch these changes unfold bemusedly, providing whatever advice (and fixing) I can, and generally having fun with infrastructure automation of all sorts, even if I have to put in some personal time.

-In particular, k3s has been (even if I have set up and torn down more clusters than actual working solutions with it) and I devote a fair amount of my leisure time to keeping track of who is doing what in that space.
+has been excellent entertainment (even if I have set up and torn down more clusters than actual working solutions with it) and I devote a fair amount of my leisure time to keeping track of who is doing what in that space.

 Machine Learning and IoT